-I’m a mixer of potions, a swell cook, a writer, and a student of food, based between the east coast of the U.S. and North Africa.
-The recipes, photos, and stories I post here document my journeys––physical, historical, gustatory––through Morocco, Lebanon, Jordan, Palestine, and Egypt (with a few other stops along the way).
+I’m a mixer of potions, a swell cook, and a scholar, based between the east coast of the U.S. and North Africa.
+The recipes, photos, and stories I post here document my journeys through Morocco, Lebanon, Jordan, Palestine, and Egypt (with a few other stops along the way).

 Email me at ann (dot) gaul (at) gmail (dot) com.